Corbin Carroll Player Props: Diamondbacks vs. Brewers

 Corbin Carroll At The Plate

-- Carroll has a double and two home runs while hitting .250.
+- Carroll is batting .233 with a double and two home runs.

-- Carroll has picked up a hit in six of 11 games this year, with multiple hits three times.
+- In 50.0% of his games this year (six of 12), Carroll has picked up at least one hit, and in three of those games (25.0%) he recorded at least two.

-- Carroll has driven in a run in three games this season (27.3%), including one multiple-RBI game.
+- In three games this season, Carroll has picked up an RBI, with more than one RBI once.

-- In four games this year (36.4%), he has scored, including multiple runs twice.
+- In four games this season (33.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.